Online Education Administration Schools

 Pursuing an online bachelor’s degree in education administration prepares students and professionals to work in managerial positions in educational institutions.
 Educational administrators can work in preschools; elementary, middle, and high schools; colleges and universities; and other organizations offering educational services.
 They might serve various roles in these settings, such as managing admissions or running specific academic departments.

 These occupations offer stable salaries, and the U.S. Bureau of Labor Statistics (BLS) projects many of them to expand in the coming years.
-For example, the BLS projects occupations for postsecondary education administrators to grow by 7% from 2018 through 2028.
-An online bachelor's in education administration prepares students to work as postsecondary education administrators and in other roles in the education administration field.
+For example, the BLS projects occupations for postsecondary education administrators to grow by 3% from 2022-2032.
+An online bachelor’s in education administration prepares students to work as postsecondary education administrators and in other roles in the education administration field.

 How Much Can You Make in an Education Administration Career?